akash-network/docs/providers/build-a-cloud-provider/kubernetes-cluster-for-akash-providers/step-1-clone-the-kubespray-project.md

 The recommended minimum number of hosts is four for a production Provider Kubernetes cluster.
 This is meant to allow:

-* Three hosts serving as a redundant control plane/master instances
+* Three hosts serving as a redundant control plane (aka master)/etcd instances
 * One host to serve as Kubernetes worker node to host provider leases.

 ### Additional Cluster Sizing Considerations

-> While a production Kubernetes cluster would typically require three redundant control plane nodes, in circumstances in which the control plane node is easily recoverable the use of a single control instance for Akash providers should suffice.
+* While a production Kubernetes cluster would typically require three redundant control plane nodes, in circumstances in which the control plane node is easily recoverable the use of a single control instance for Akash providers should suffice.

-> The number of control plane nodes in the cluster should always be an odd number to allow the cluster to reach consensus.
+* The number of control plane nodes in the cluster should always be an odd number to allow the cluster to reach consensus.

-> We recommend running a single worker node per physical server as CPU is typically the largest resource bottleneck.
+* We recommend running a single worker node per physical server as CPU is typically the largest resource bottleneck.
 The use of a single worker node allows larger workloads to be deployed on your provider.

-> If you intended to build a provider with persistent storage please refer to host requirements detailed [here](../helm-based-provider-persistent-storage-enablement/persistent-storage-requirements.md).
+* If you intended to build a provider with persistent storage please refer to host storage requirements detailed [here](../helm-based-provider-persistent-storage-enablement/persistent-storage-requirements.md).

 ## Kubernetes Cluster Software/Hardware Requirements and Recommendations

 ### Software Recommendation

-Akash Providers have been tested on Ubuntu 22.04 with the default Linux kernel.
+Akash Providers have been tested on **Ubuntu 22.04** with the default Linux kernel.
 Your experience may vary should install be attempted using a different Linux distro/kernel.

-### Kubernetes Master Node Requirements
+### Kubernetes Control Plane Node Requirements

 * Minimum Specs
   * 2 CPU